dimitar-4/ms-project1-rcc/README.md

 Retro Cars Club is a website for old cars enthusiasts.
-It is design to be responsive on all sorts of devises so that the users can easily navigate their way to the information they need and also provided with options such as becoming a MEMBER!
+It is design to be responsive on all sorts of devises so that the users can easily navigate their way to the information they need and also provided with other options such as getting to know activities of the club and becoming a MEMBER!

 Retro Cars Club is a small club of people who have a passion for restoration and love turning a pile of rust to a favourite place when on the road.The club is located in